Location : Gege Slum

 “The man he is attacking must surely be guilty of something, Baddo does not attack anybody without a reason.”
 Dave defended himself.

-“Even if it has a reason, he doesn’t have the right to go around punishing people.”
+“Even if he has a reason, he doesn’t have the right to go around punishing people.”
 Henry insisted.
 He took Cole’s hand off his arm.
 “So, is this how you watch while someone is being battered here?”

 Henry turned and looked at Cole’s face and then Dave.